 - Tewodros Deneke (June-Dec 2014) : “Benefits of dataflow programming for the automatic distribution of video transcoders”.
 Tedy is doing is PhD on distribution of video transcoders at the Embedded Systems Lab, Åbo Akademy, Turku, Finland.

 - Sebastian Bacanu, Kamil Deja, Max Thonagel (Undergrad R&D project, IST Semester, 2014-15): “Programming a Many-Core platform: experiences with the Kalray MPPA” [download report in PDF]

 - Coralie Saysset (MSc, 2014) : “Evaluation of the Memory Footprint of Dataflow Programs”

-- April 2014: We organized a one-day seminar on Compilation and Execution of Streaming Programs.
+- April 2014: I organized a one-day seminar on Compilation and Execution of Streaming Programs.
 Check it out here!

 - 2005 — PhD in Computer Science – Institut National Polytechnique de Grenoble, FRANCE.

 Title: Exploiting Regular Structures and Local Specifications for the Correct Development of Large Reactive Systems.

 - Jean Chassin de Kergommeaux, Full Professor, Université de Grenoble